Rodney A. Brooks, Sr.

 Rodney Brooks leads the writing team at SRB Communications, developing messaging and content for traditional media, social and digital platforms, corporate annual reports, focus group findings, brochures, fact sheets, FAQs, and more, e.g., for energy and utilities, higher education, public health, government, non-profit and political clients.
 He brings more than four decades of writing, editing and journalism experience to the agency.

-Brooks also writes about retirement and issues related to economic and health disparities.
-His retirement columns appear on U.S. News & World Report and AARP’s Senior Planet.com.
-He has written extensively about the impact of the COVID-19 pandemic on the Black community for National Geographic and financial literacy for The Undefeated.
+Brooks also writes about retirement, economic and health disparities issues for national newspapers and publications.
+His retirement columns appear in U.S. News & World Report and AARP’s Senior Planet.com.
+He has written extensively about the impact of the COVID-19 pandemic on the Black community for National Geographic and financial literacy for ESPN’s The Undefeated.
 Brooks has also written columns for The Washington Post and USA TODAY.

-He is author of the book, Fixing the Racial Wealth Gap: Building Generational Wealth for Black People.
+Brooks is author of the book, Fixing the Racial Wealth Gap: Building Generational Wealth for Black People.
 He is co-author of Retirement Planning Essentials: A Guide to Living Well Without Running out of Money.
 He is also author of Is One Million Dollars Enough: A Guide to Planning for and Living Through a Successful Retirement.
-He is a successful ghost writer, writing a half-dozen other books, mostly for financial planners.
+He is a successful ghost writer, writing nearly a dozen books, mostly for financial planners.

 Brooks currently serves on the Foolproof Foundation’s Walter Cronkite Committee, an organization dedicated to teaching financial literacy in public schools.
 Over the years, he continues to be a mentor to a countless number of writers who work for national and local newspapers across the country.